 We have a mutually beneficial relationship with Phoenix TV.
 We and Phoenix TV share a common vision of the convergence of traditional and new media channels, and work together to realize this vision.
 While we furnish Phoenix TV with access to our new media delivery channels, Phoenix TV enables us to display our proprietary content on its TV programs.
 Pursuant to the Content License Agreements, Phoenix Satellite Television Company Limited has also granted each of our affiliated consolidated entities an exclusive license to use its content on our Internet and mobile channels in China.
 These licenses help to distinguish our content offerings from those of other Internet and new media companies in China.
 We believe that our and Phoenix TV's active promotion of one another's brands on our respective Internet-enabled and TV platforms helps to grow our combined audience synergistically.
 For more information about the terms of each of the Phoenix TV Cooperation Agreement, the Content License Agreements and the Trademark License Agreements, see "-C. Organizational Structure-Our Relationship with Phoenix TV."
 For more information about the risks associated with our relationship with Phoenix TV, see "Item 3 Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-We may not be able to receive the same level of support from Phoenix TV in the future.
-We could lose our exclusive license to Phoenix TV's content, which would have a material adverse effect on our video VAS business, which accounted for 5.0% of our total revenues in 2012, and would also negatively affect our video advertising business.
+We could lose our exclusive license to Phoenix TV's content, which would have a material adverse effect on our video VAS business.
 Together these impacts could have a material adverse effect on our business and results of operations" and "Item 3 Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-"We may have conflicts of interests with Phoenix TV and, because of Phoenix TV's controlling interest in our company, may not be able to resolve such conflicts on terms favorable to us."